siruguri/baseline_rails_4_install/README.md

   * In development, the secret token is enabled in `config/initializers/secret_token.rb`.
 The app also uses the `dotenv` gem to utilize a .env file in the app root as an alternate method if you don't even want to share your development secret token in your repo.
 You have to create the `.env` file and add the `RAILS_SECRET_TOKEN` variable to it, if you are using this method.
 * **However**, the app does **NOT** use the database as the session store.
 This is the recommended thing to do, but has some performance implications, so [look into implementing it yourself](https://github.com/rails/activerecord-session_store).
-* Also, note that while there's a helpful hint in the `routes.rb` file that the Rails Admin and Sidekiq monitor interfaces should be protected by a routing constraint that checks that a logged-in admin session token is available, the default code does not enforce this.
+* Also, note that in `routes.rb`, the Rails Admin and Sidekiq monitor interfaces are protected by a routing constraint that checks that a logged-in admin session token is available.

 ## Views